nedredmond/gh-role/README.md

 ## Usage

-Without listing role names, `gh role` simple returns the current user's role.
+Without listing role names, `gh role` simply returns the current user's role.
 This returns the role name and exits with code 0.

 - In a repository that the user owns: